 What Is Included In A Title Search Report In Florida?

-How do to find out if a property has clear title?
+How to find out if a property has clear and marketable title?

 A Title Search in Florida consists of several pieces of information relating to Florida real estate, including the chain of title, outstanding liens, ownership, and a variety of important details about the real estate.
 Title searches are often conducted just to assess the legal ownership of real estate.
 A Title Search will also reveal if there are any mortgages, liens, and other encumbrances.
 Any and all of these factors can impact how and if a property can be sold, gifted, or conveyed with clear title and/or marketable title.